 We take our intimate knowledge of local Long Beach and Southern California court procedures and of the California Penal Code relevant to violent crimes, and put it to work in your best interests.

-If you or a loved one have been charged, or think you may soon be charged, with a violent crime, do not hesitate to contact us at (562) 308-7807 24/7/365 for a free legal consultation.
-Or, you can meet with us at our office, located in Long Beach, CA.
+If you or a loved one have been charged, or think you may soon be charged, with a violent crime, do not hesitate to contact our Long Beach criminal attorney at (562) 308-7807 24/7/365 for a free legal consultation.